Morning Briefing

 New York Times Examines Global Fight Against HIV/AIDS

 Several articles in the New York Times examine the global fight against HIV/AIDS.
-"Uganda is the first country where major clinics routinely turn people away" because they lack funding, the newspaper writes in an article that reports "money for [HIV/AIDS] treatment has stopped growing."
+"Uganda is the first country where major clinics routinely turn people away" because of funding, the newspaper writes in an article that reports "money for [HIV/AIDS] treatment has stopped growing."
 According to the newspaper, "American officials who spoke on the condition of anonymity confirmed the financing freeze" in Uganda.
 The article explores reasons for the U.S. funding cap there, including corruption.

 The New York Times notes that other countries in Africa have reported not being able to enroll new HIV patients into treatment programs.
 "I'm worried we'll be in a 'Kampala situation' in other countries soon," the U.S. Global AIDS Coordinator Ambassador Eric Goosby said.